hackforla/website/_projects/public-tree-map.md

 image: /assets/images/projects/public-tree-map.png
 alt: 'Zoomed-in map showing ten streets of the neighborhood.
 Each dot on the map displaying a tree from the urban forest'
 image-hero: /assets/images/projects/public-tree-map-hero.jpeg
+image-hero-credit: 'Coral tree from City of Santa Monica.
+Photo by Dave Baiocchi www.studiobaiocchi.net'
 leadership:
   - name: Emily F.
     role: Product Owner